webtoknow/fx-trading-app/Week_09/Exercise/README.md

 }
 ```

-2. Under *fxtrading* create package *vo*.
+2. Under *fxtrading* in package *response*.
-Inside the package create class TransactionVo
+Create class TransactionResponse

 We use this object to serialize/deserialize REST message payloads.
 It is a practice to use a distinct set of objects(from entities) when communicating through the REST interface.
 These objects help us as we might want for example to either hide, aggregate or transform information coming from database entities.

-In our case we transform the rate field(for examplification purposes).
+In our case we transform the rate and date fields as detailed in the below step.
-Also we send/receive the date as a Long object.

 ```
-package com.banking.sofware.design.fxtrading.vo;
+package com.banking.sofware.design.fxtrading.response;

 import java.math.BigDecimal;

-public class TransactionVo {
+public class TransactionResponse {

   private BigDecimal id;